 The CMA exam has 2 parts with the following content areas:

-You should be aware that the IMA is introducing changes to the 2020 CMA exam content.
+You should be aware that the IMA introduced changes to the 2022 CMA exam content.
 Depending on when you plan to start your program and sit for your exams, you’ll want to carefully read through the new exam topics.

-However, the overall format of the CMA exam is not changing.
+However, the overall format of the CMA exam did not change.
 Each CMA exam part includes multiple-choice questions (MCQs) and essay questions.
 The overall structure of the exams is detailed in the table below:

 |Exam Part||Total Testing Time||Multiple-Choice Questions||Essay Questions|